cunnie/writings/NaNoWriMo.md

 Hunter opened the door, the shotgun in his hand pointing down.
 "Max?"

+Hunter had more gray in his beard; otherwise he looked the same.

 "I decided to take you up on your offer to visit.
 I would have called, but you don't have a phone, and I couldn't write because you don't have an address, so I figured I'd just come."